 “There are other conditions that cause chest pain and similar symptoms.
 Some aren’t as serious as a heart attack, but others are worrisome,” she says.
 “I recommend that people trust their instincts.
 If you feel like something isn’t right, you should be immediately evaluated in the emergency department.”

-The chest pressure that accompanies heart attack is often confused with heartburn (acid indigestion).
-It also may indicate:
+The chest pressure that accompanies heart attack is often confused with heartburn (acid indigestion or acid reflux).

 Ask yourself a few quick questions to help evaluate what’s causing chest pain or pressure: